The 2017 Prius Prime looks good, delivers 25 miles of electric range and in hybrid mode gets 54 mpg in combined city/highway driving.

 The Prime’s ratings compare to 52 mpg overall for the five trim levels of the standard Prius liftback and 56 mpg for the Prius Eco model.
 The standard hybrids, however, don’t benefit from the efficiency-extending EV range of the Prime PHEV, which is programmed to use all-electric power every chance it gets.

 Those who do a lot of relatively short (less than 20 miles) daily commutes – or who have access to workplace charging (even if the workplace is a college campus or shopping mall) and charge charge mid-commute – can expect stellar results, though.
+It’s also worth noting that many more people are opting for personal charging stations within the garage of their home, for those that are wanting their personal station inspected and maintained see if this electrician can help you, or others similar.

 Up to 25 miles at speeds of up to 84 mph.